JLEspinel/A-Third-Tine/_posts/2018-1-15-Computational-Limits.md

 This post is dedicated to all you lucid dreamers.

-It's the covergent evolution of three recent encounters with one question: what are the computational limits of the human mind?
+It's the covergent evolution of three recent encounters with one question: what are the computational limits of the human brain?

-Encounter 1 (~ 3 days ago): I was talking about lucid dreaming with a friend (Lucas Rosen).
-More specifically, we were talking about the brain's remarkable ability to conjure up entire personalities and landscapes seemingly on command while we dream.

-Encounter 2 (~ 1 week ago): In Book 2 of Rationality: AI to Zombies, Yudkowski makes the following statement:
+Encounter 1 (~ 1 week ago): I first started thinking about this while reading an entirely unrelated essay from Rationality: AI to Zombies.
+In Book 2, Yudkowski makes the following statement:

 > Unsurprisingly, the human brain doesn’t do 64-bit floating-point arithmetic, and it can’t devalue the emotional force of a pleasant anticipation by a factor of 0.00000001 without dropping the line of reasoning entirely.

 When read in context, it's found in a section that really has nothing to do with computational limits (it's an esssay on lotteries, of all things).
-But it stuck with me.
+But my mind started to wander, and it stuck with me.
+If the brain doesn't do "64-bit floating point arithmetic"... then what __can__ it do?

+And how fast can it do it (__it__ being some sort of basic, singular mental computation)?

+An interesting thought, but other things came up that day and I let it go.

+Encounter 2 (~ 3 days ago): These two questions were narrowed down a few days later.
+I was talking about lucid dreaming with a friend (Lucas Rosen).
+More specifically, we were talking about the brain's remarkable ability to conjure up entire personalities and landscapes seemingly on command while we dream.

+Remembering the thought I had while reading Yudkowski, I stopping the marveling and sketched out the following scenario for Lucas:

+Imagine you're in a lucid dream.

+You're suspended 5,000 feet above an endless city, laid upon an endless plane (we'll say it's a flat-earth version of an ecumenopolis like Coruscant).

+Your only option is to fly forward, but you can vary the speed at which you do so.

+We assume that your dream runs in real-time, or if not, that at least mental computations occur at fixed intervals.

+If you started moving forward, ever accelerating, would you ever reach a point where your mind can't keep up computationally, and starts "lagging" or "dropping frames"?

+We were intrigued.

 Encounter 3 (~ 2 days ago):

+Before I even had the chance to read into anything on the brain's computational limits I ran into the topic one final time, this time in an SSC post on DMT entities:

+> 	“Universal love,” said the cactus person.
+	“Transcendent joy,” said the big green bat.
+	“Right,” I said.
+“I’m absolutely in favor of both those things.
+But before we go any further,  		could you tell me the two prime factors of 1,522,605,027, 922,533,360, 535,618,378, 			132,637,429, 718,068,114, 961,380,688, 657,908,494 ,580,122,963, 258,952,897, 654,000,350, 		692,006,139?

+Check out the SSC post for context.
+What matters for this post is that it riled me up again.
+What __could__ we factor in a dream?

-So, looking back on this week I had this burning unresolved question about how far dreams can go that kept coming up in conversations.
+So, at the end of the week I was left with this burining, unanswered question about how complex our dreams can get.

+And so I set about trying to amass enough literature on the subject that I might get a general idea of whether those limits exist, and if they do where the qualitative/quantitative boundaries lie.

+One strategy for making sense of the unknown is to relate it to a well-understood analogue.
+In the case of the brain, we can, as many have, relate it to a Turing machine (the stance known as the "computational theory of mind").
+But this comparison has several shortcomings.

+So the mind is less like a Turing machine... and more like a modern computer.
+It has finite memory (read: limit #1, and that memory includes some RAM- or VRAM-esque component, we'll get to that division soon) and computations are executed in a nonzero amount of time (read: limit #2).
+There's simple physiological proof supporting that second limiation

+A brief aside on the representational theory of mind: There's so much more to say about exacltly __how__ the brain processes data, but the one theory I run with in this post is the representational theory of mind.

+So, we've found two hard limits to concentrate on if we want to find where your lucid dream could "break":
+	1.